 Pembina is dependent on senior management and directors of the Company in respect of the governance, administration and management of all matters relating to Pembina and its operations and administration.
-The loss of the services of key individuals could have a detrimental effect on Pembina.
+The loss of the services of key individuals could have a detrimental effect on Pembina and the Company might not be able to find replacements on a timely basis or with the same level of skill and experience.
 In addition, Pembina's operations require the retention and recruitment of a skilled workforce, including engineers, technical personnel and other professionals.
 Pembina competes with other companies in the energy industry for this skilled workforce.
 If the Company is unable to retain current employees and/or recruit new employees of comparable skill, knowledge and experience, Pembina's business and operations could be negatively impacted.
 The costs associated with retaining and recruiting key individuals and a skilled workforce could adversely affect Pembina's business opportunities and financial results and there is no assurance that Pembina will continue to attract and retain all personnel necessary for the development and operation of its business.